 Menopause is the time of life when a woman’s menstrual cycle comes to an end, and as a result, she experiences various symptoms linked to this.
-Because her female reproductive hormones, namely progesterone and estrogen, significantly decrease, a number of changes occur in her body.
+Because of her female reproductive hormones, namely progesterone, and estrogen, significantly decrease, a number of changes occur in her body.
 These changes can also affect the amount and control of blood sugar in her body.
 Although there has not been extensive research linking menopause and the levels of blood sugar, doctors believe that there is a link between the two.
 Just like each woman experiences different menopause symptoms at varying levels, so blood sugar levels during menopause vary significantly.
 Some women experience lower levels, while others experience much higher levels.
 With some women, however, the blood sugar levels do not change during menopause.

 Symptom of Blood Sugar

 The symptoms of low and high blood sugar vary.
 If a woman has high blood sugar, then her body does not have enough insulin to regulate the amount of blood sugar in her body.
 She is likely to experience nausea, blurred vision, extreme thirst, extreme hunger, drowsiness and the need to urinate frequently.
 If a woman has low blood sugar, then the opposite is true – she has too much insulin for the blood sugar in her body.
 The symptoms she may experience include sweating, weakness, extreme hunger, tiredness, anxiety, fast heartbeat, dizziness and irritability.